jondeaton/Lisp/Readme.md

     make

-To run the REPL (read-eval-print loop) with the `lisp` executable for an interactive prompt.
+To run the interactive shell (REPL) use the `lisp` executable.
-If you want to have matching parentheses highlighting then you can `echo "set blink-matching-paren on" >> ~/.inputrc`.
+To have matching parentheses hilighting, run `echo "set blink-matching-paren on" >> ~/.inputrc`.
-Alternatively run a Lisp script by adding it as an argument.
+You can also run a Lisp script by adding it as an argument.

    `./lisp my-program.lisp`